UPPMAX/uppmax_intro_python/docs/index.rst

 =======================================
 Here you will find *some* of the documentation for the UPPMAX resources in a easy to find place.

+## Python introduction

+- Developed by Guido van Rossum in the early 1990s Named after the British comedy group "Monty Python", not after the reptile Why Python and not Perl, Java, C++, ...?
+        Python and Perl are commonly used in the field of bioinformatics Python is available for all operating systems for free Python is really easy to learn

 .. list-table:: Preliminary schedule
    :widths: 25 25 50
    :header-rows: 1